RMorrisby/ted/heroku_notes.md

 Get Go's PostGres module : `go get github.com/lib/pq@v1`

+`heroku pg:reset --confirm arcane-ravine-69473` will destroy all tables & reset it to a blank slate

 ## Websockets

 You must NOT specify the port number in the (browser) websocket-connection URL.
 I.e. do